 SpaceX has been selected for two new Falcon 9 missions, which would raise the number of launches for the company’s larger vehicle under contract to 21.
 CEO Elon Musk declines to identify the clients, but indicates “they are not U.S. government users” and predicts he will have “more commercial contracts by year’s end.”
 Musk says the inaugural Falcon 9 flight is planned for this summer, but admits two issues — the fairing and separation systems — could cause it to be delayed.
 SpaceX ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Two New Falcon 9 Launches Lined Up for SpaceX".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Two New Falcon 9 Launches Lined Up for SpaceX".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.